 I've been pretty much glued to a computer since my early days at school.
 I wrote my first code in Fortran and Pascal, before going on to complete a degree in Electronic Engineering.

-I picked up Issue #1 of Internet magazine, and quickly enrolled onto the UK's very first electronic publishing course, which was offered by Hoxton Bibliotech in East London.
+Back in the mid 90's, I picked up Issue #1 of Internet magazine, and quickly enrolled onto the UK's very first electronic publishing course, which was offered in Hoxton in East London.
 I hand-coded my first HTML, created my first hyperlink, and learned about Photoshop, animated gifs and image maps.

-At the Guardian New Media Lab (the precursor to Guardian Unlimited) I was a member of a small team of developers building innovative websites such as 'Shiftcontrol' (which pushed the boundaries of 'tables'), Eurosoccer.com (for the Euro 96 footie tournament), the Orange Prize for Fiction (developed only by women!), and many other microsites – including one on 31 August 1997, on the events surrounding the tragic death of Diana, Princess of Wales (created in a few hours).
+In 1996 I joined the Guardian New Media Lab and built websites such as 'Shiftcontrol' (which pushed the boundaries of 'tables'), Eurosoccer.com (for the Euro 96 footie tournament), the Orange Prize for Fiction (developed only by women) and a website overnight following the death of Diana, Princess of Wales on 31 August 1997.